cyhfe/blog/docs/note/css-in-depth/reviewing-the-fundamentals.md

 inheritance << cascade

-# 3 special values
+## 1.3 special values
-## 3.1 using the inherit ketword
+### 1.3.1 using the inherit ketword
 Sometimes, you’ll want inheritance to take place when a cascaded value is preventing it.
 To do this, you can use the keyword inherit.
 You can override another value with this, and it will cause the element to inherit that value from its parent.

 You can also use the inherit keyword to force inheritance of a property not normally inherited,

+## 1.4 shorthand properties

+Most shorthand properties let you omit certain values and only specify the bits you’re concerned with.
+It’s important to know, however, that doing this still sets the omitted values; they’ll be set implicitly to their initial value.